Kroger lifts annual forecasts as online grocery investments click

-June 17 (Reuters) - Kroger Co (KR.N) on Thursday raised its forecast for annual profit and topped quarterly sales estimates, as investments to improve its pickup and delivery services helped the U.S. grocer counter slowing at-home eating trend and fend off competition.
+(Reuters) - Kroger Co on Thursday raised its forecast for annual profit and topped quarterly sales estimates, as investments to improve its pickup and delivery services helped the U.S. grocer counter slowing at-home eating trend and fend off competition.

 The operator of Ralphs and Fred Meyer stores has also tied-up with third parties such as Instacart to handle deliveries.

-The investments have paid off, with Kroger posting triple-digit growth in online sales since the beginning of 2019, even as big-box rivals Walmart Inc (WMT.N) and Target Corp (TGT.N) as well as Amazon.com Inc (AMZN.O) sharpened their focus on grocery.
+The investments have paid off, with Kroger posting triple-digit growth in online sales since the beginning of 2019, even as big-box rivals Walmart Inc and Target Corp as well as Amazon.com Inc sharpened their focus on grocery.

 In the first quarter ended May 22, Kroger’s digital sales jumped 16%, helping it post a smaller-than-expected decline in same-store sales.